chainstack/docs/docs/subgraphs/tutorial/deploy-lido-subgraph.md

 ## Prerequisites

 * A [Chainstack account](https://console.chainstack.com/user/login) to deploy your subgraph.
-* A Basic understanding of The Graph protocol.
+* A basic understanding of The Graph protocol.
 [The Graph docs](https://thegraph.com/docs/en/) are an excellent place to start.

 ## Overview